 - 3 cuing strategies like check the picture

-While much of that is important and you will see it within a science of reading aligned lesson plan (save following a pattern or 3 cuing strategies), it will look much different.
+While much of that is important and you will see it within a science of reading aligned lesson plan (not following a pattern or 3 cuing strategies), it will look much different.

 That is because, while the goal of a Pre-A lesson plan is to get students ready to handle a book, the goal of a Pre-readers lesson plan is to get students ready to read.